Embedded FAT File System

 - Used world-wide in hand-held/cell phone devices.

-- Source code is 100% ANSI C and has been tested using ANSI C compilers from ARM, GNU, and Freescale.
+- Source code is 100% ANSI C and has been tested using PC-lint and multiple ANSI C compilers.

 - Developed using TargetOS™, Blunk Microsystems’ full-featured royalty-free real time operating system.
 Easily ported to other operating systems or to polling environments that do not use a kernel.